24adamcho/de-gen/README.md

 ## Why
 There are a few benefits to this:
-- Sections and components are reusable between projects and versions
+- Themes and components are reusable between projects and versions
 - Outputs are deterministic, rather than ai-genning a new high-token-count design.md doc every time
 - Design.md docs are large and heavy to write by hand, but writing designs for smaller bits is easier
 - Componentized markdown files organized into themes means they can be 'kitbashed', or assembled from several themes.